 My Octopus Teacher: Gorgeously filmed documentary that takes place in Cape Province, South Africa, about a filmmaker who develops an amazing friendship with an octopus.
 Netflix.

 The Painter and the Thief: Surprising Norwegian documentary with intriguing characters about a promising young Czech artist whose two masterpieces are stolen by a thief.
 Their lives become linked in unforeseen ways.
-Roxie Theater San Francisco streaming.
-Amazon.
+Amazon Prime.

 Collateral: Four-part detective series set in London and scripted by acclaimed film and theater writer David Hare.
 Features a pregnant detective, an engaging story line, and refugee issues.
 Netflix.